Can an AI Receptionist Book Appointments in Dental Software?

 No. Direct PMS booking means routine appointments get handled without pulling your front desk away from in-office patients.
 It doesn't mean your team becomes unnecessary.
 Far from it.

-The hybrid model is where most successful practices land.
-The AI handles the volume, your team handles the complexity.
-Based on our experience, this split typically frees up 2-3 hours of front desk time per day in a practice that receives 30+ scheduling calls.
-That's time your staff can spend on treatment plan follow-ups, insurance verification, and the face-to-face interactions that actually require a human presence.
+The hybrid split is where most successful practices land.
+The AI handles the volume.
+Your team handles the complexity.
+Based on field experience, this typically frees up 2 to 3 hours of front desk time per day in a practice that receives 30-plus scheduling calls.
+That's time your staff can spend on treatment plan follow-ups, insurance verification, and the in-person interactions that actually need a human presence.
+For a deeper look at what an AI dental receptionist actually does day to day, see our complete guide to AI dental receptionists.

-See How DentiVoice Integrates With Your PMS
+See DentiVoice Book Into Your PMS

 Cloud-Native PMS (CareStack, Curve Dental, Denticon)